 and lungs.
 The infections can also involve the bloodstream or internal organs.
 Most

-What causes X-linked agammaglobulinemia?
+What causes X-linked agammaglobulinemia in a child?

-any symptoms of the disease.
-They are called carriers for the condition.
-Males only
+of the disease.
+They are carriers for the condition.
+Boys only have one X chromosome.

-they will have symptoms.
-Carrier females have a 1 in 2 chance of passing the X chromosome
+Women who are carriers have a 1 in 2 chance of passing the faulty X chromosome to

-with the nonworking gene to

 a child.
 This is true for every pregnancy.
 If a daughter gets the gene, she will be

 a healthy carrier like her mother.
 If a son gets the gene, he will have X-linked agammaglobulinemia.

-What are the symptoms of X-linked agammaglobulinemia?
+What are the symptoms of X-linked agammaglobulinemia in a child?